eclipsingbinary/ebwebsite/notes.md

 ### SEO Optimization
 - Proper metadata for all pages
 - Structured data for musician schema
-- Optimized images with alt text
+- Optimized images with alt text and updated brand assets
 - Clean URL structure

 ---